A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 The Bib Gourmand rating system began as part of the MICHELIN Guide, created in 1900 by brothers and car tire manufacturers Edouard and Andre Michelin.
 In 1955, MICHELIN Inspectors started marking restaurants with an “R” in the guide to recognize the ones they noted served high-quality food at affordable prices.
 This later became known as the Bib Gourmand Award.

 The MICHELIN Guide describes Bib Gourmand restaurants as offering “a simpler style of cooking, which is recognizable, easy-to-eat and offers something you feel you could attempt to replicate at home.”
-The criteria for Bib Gourmand restaurants are tailored based on the cost of living in each country and region, making it a useful resource for diners looking to enjoy exceptional dining experiences at affordable restaurants.
+The criteria for Bib Gourmand restaurants are tailored to the cost of living in each country and region, making it a valuable resource for diners seeking exceptional dining experiences at affordable prices.

 A notable addition to the MICHELIN Star criteria is the Green Star, recognizing restaurants committed to more sustainable cuisine using eco-friendly practices.